 Toggle: English / Spanish

 Autosomal dominant is one of several ways that a trait or disorder can be passed down (inherited) through families.

 In an autosomal dominant disease, if you inherit the abnormal gene from only one parent, you can get the disease.
 Often, one of the parents may also have the disease.

 Inheritance - autosomal dominant; Genetics - autosomal dominant

-Inheriting a disease, condition, or trait depends on the type of chromosome affected (autosomal or sex chromosome).
+Inheriting a disease, condition, or trait depends on the type of chromosome affected (nonsex or sex chromosome).
 It also depends on whether the trait is dominant or recessive.

 A single abnormal gene on one of the first 22 nonsex (autosomal) chromosomes from either parent can cause an autosomal disorder.

-Dominant inheritance means an abnormal gene from one parent can cause disease, even though the matching gene from the other parent is normal.
+Dominant inheritance means an abnormal gene from one parent can cause disease.
+This happens even when the matching gene from the other parent is normal.
 The abnormal gene dominates.